P. QUINN WHITE

 I am an Assistant Professor of philosophy at Harvard University.
 From 2020-22, I was at the University of Nebraska–Lincoln.
 I received my Ph.D. from MIT in 2019.

-My research focuses on the ethics of love and relationships, which, I argue, is pretty much all of ethics.
+My research focuses on the ethics of love and interpersonal relationships, which, I argue, is pretty much all of ethics.

 You can reach me at pqwhite [at] fas [dot] harvard [dot] edu.